How Big Are Killer Bees?

 As painful as the sting may be, the truth is it would normally take many stings to actually kill a human.
 If you’re a regular-sized adult with no allergies, it would take more than a thousand stings for the attack to be lethal.

 There are also ways to reduce your reaction to the stings.
-Experts recommend to scrape off the stingers instead of pulling them out.
+Experts recommend scraping off the stingers instead of pulling them out.
 Pulling out a stinger, with your fingernails or tweezers, will only force more venom into your skin, worsening the reaction.

 Living in Peace